The short name for the Atkins nutritional approach is the Atkins diet.

 Read this post here to find what I consider a better alternative with a very long history of success.

-Dr. Atkins also touted the positive influence this Atkins diet could have on people with type 2 diabetes.
-Being overweight is generally considered the major cause for type 2 diabetes.
+Dr Atkins also touted the positive influence this Atkins diet could have on people with type 2 diabetes.
+Being overweight is considered the major cause of type 2 diabetes.

-So in general any diet that helps decrease weight will help address type 2 diabetes.
-But the Atkins diet is also low in carbohydrates, which must be avoided with type 2 diabetes regardless of caloric intake, so by means of this aspect of the diet Atkins claimed those who suffer type 2 diabetes would no longer need medication such as insulin.
+So, in general, any diet that helps decrease weight will help address type 2 diabetes.
+But the Atkins diet is also low in carbohydrates, which must be avoided with type 2 diabetes regardless of caloric intake, so using this aspect of the diet Atkins claimed those who suffer type 2 diabetes would no longer need medication such as insulin.

 But that’s counter to the prevailing medical theories regarding type 2 diabetes which, although recommending that lowered intake of carbohydrates and weight loss help manage diabetes, ascribe no causal relationship between carbohydrates and type 2 diabetes.

 It follows four phases – induction, ongoing weight loss, ongoing-maintenance and lifetime maintenance.

 Here are some more details of Induction you need to consider, there are the most crucial of the phases.